emmanuel39hanks/senera/README.md

 # Senera - Feature Flag Management Platform

-Senera is a powerful feature flag management platform that enables developers to toggle features, run experiments, and manage deployments with ease.
+Senera is a feature flag management platform that enables developers to toggle features, run experiments, and manage deployments with ease.

 ## Tech Stack